Primitive Reflexes and INPP

 Step 7.
 Review appointments happen every 6-8 weeks to monitor change and adjust the programme.

-We also check-in between appointments to ensure things are progressing as we would wish – and clients are encouraged to get in touch with any questions.
+We also check-in as needed between appointments, to ensure things are progressing as we would wish.
+Clients stay in touch with any questions, concerns and celebrations!

 Step 8Sign off.
 When the client has completed the programme, the chrysalis has done its work and the butterfly is free to fly into the future!